Xilinx/dfx-mgr/README.md

 DFX-MGR recognizes the designs under `/lib/firmware/xilinx` on device filesystem, location can be updated in `daemon.conf`.
 Designs could be downloaded using dnf or any other package manager or manually copied to the previously mentioned location.
-Each folder under `/lib/firmware/xilinx` will be treated as a base shell design wherein the folder is expected to have a shell.json file.
+Each sub-folder upto 5 hierarchical level under `/lib/firmware/xilinx` will be treated as a base shell design if it contain a shell.json file, or the sub-folder name is `rpu` or `RPU`.
 Base design folder can then have sub-folder for each of the accelerators.
 Each accelerator is expected to have a accel.json.
 Have a look at below folder structure for more understanding and the details of json config files.